 Step 1: Walk, bike, or take public transport where you can

 This might not be the most groundbreaking, but walking, biking and taking more public transport are relatively easy to implement, and they’re packet with benefits to the planet, your health and your wallet.
-Walking or biking in particular not only tick off the ‘how to be more eco-friendly’ box, but they’ll also help you with other annual New Year’s resolutions, such as getting into shape and driving less.
+Walking or biking in particular not only tick off the ‘how to be more eco-friendly’ box, but they’ll also help you with other springtime goals, such as getting into shape and driving less.

 Step 2: Fly responsibly